Abzraja/cryptocurrency-dashboard/documentation.md

 ## Installation
 The code for obtaining, storing and serving the data and web pages is in Python.
 Visualisations are presented using JavaScript.

-The file <requirements.txt> lists the Python installation requirements for the project, as shown below.
+The file <requirements.txt> lists the Python installation requirements for the project.
 Any web browser with JavaScript capability is able to render the HTML and visualisations.

-**List requirements**

 A valid API_KEY and API_SECRET for the Binance API will be required, contained within a local config.py file.